-Doug tells the story of how his grandparents reared seven children in Bowenfels before his grandfather made the move to Corrimal to work at South Bulli Colliery after the death of his grandmother in 1899.
+I spoke with Doug Davies back in 2005.
+He told me the story of how his grandparents reared seven children in Bowenfels before his grandfather made the move to Corrimal to work at South Bulli Colliery after the death of his grandmother in 1899.

 It is not known if Doug’s grandfather played in a town band, or in fact played a musical instrument, but his father David joined the Corrimal Town Band not long after the family moved from Bowenfels in about 1904.

 Doug followed his dad and also joined the Corrimal Town Band.

 He has fond memories of entertaining crowds and competing in competitions during the 1930s.